7. Paths

 Operation ID

 An Operation ID (operationId) is an optional and unique string that is used to identify an operation.
-If you provide an ID then you should ensure that these IDs are unique among all operations described in your API.
+When providing IDs, ensure that these IDs are unique among all operations described in the API.

 Some common use cases for the operationId are: